ThDag/NotesOnly/README.md

 <!-- TOC --><a name="class-feature"></a>
 ## Class-feature
-The class feature is a way to organize your notes. it is a sort of hierarchy you can access/view all notes in class it has 3 classes; <br>
+The class feature is a way to organize your notes.
+It is a sort of hierarchy you can access or view all notes in class it has 3 classes:

 1. upper  id -> 1
 2. middle; id -> 2
-3. lower; id -> 3 <br>
+3. lower; id -> 3

 Classes are given to notes using there id numbers

 <!-- TOC --><a name="commands"></a>
 ## Commands

-NotesOnly tool is extremely simple and easy-to-use, using simple terminal commands with little parameters.
+NotesOnly is extremely simple and easy to use.

-**containing only 6 functions** <br>
-addn, deln, dela, editn, viewn, viewc, viewa, sern
+It features simple commands with few parameters.

 <!-- TOC --><a name="addn"></a>
 ## addn